jvanasco/imagehelper/README.md

 A typical usage is illustrated in the sections below.

-This is still in Beta.
+This is still in Beta, but has been production safe.

+It supports Python2.7 and Python3.
+A lot of things could be done better and should be done better, but this works and is fast.

 ## Why ?